 Oral cancer occurs when cells within the mouth develop mutations in their DNA.
 These changes allow cancer cells to continue to divide and grow when healthy cells would normally die.
 As cancer cells accumulate, they cause damage to surrounding tissue and can spread to other parts of the body.
-It’s not always clear why mutations occur; however, experts have identified certain risk factors for oral cancer, including:

 - Heavy alcohol consumption

 - Weakened immune system

 - Tobacco use of any kind, including cigars, cigarettes, chewing tobacco, pipes and snuff

 According to the American Cancer Society, men face twice the risk of developing oral cancer as women, with men over the age of 50 facing the greatest risk.
 Sometimes, oral cancer can develop without any known cause.
 This is why it is important to eat a healthy diet and avoid known oral cancer risk factors.
 It’s also important to visit your dentist for routine cancer screenings and familiarize yourself with the potential signs and symptoms of oral cancer.